A short story

 The screen, connected with the world wide web, became a gateway to global knowledge, art and culture without us even knowing about it.

 A few months ago we were thinking about building a video installation capable to emit thoughts from all of our co-workers here in REO.
 And what better way to give back to our trusted old CRT/analog TV than to use it to stream some light-propelled wisdom, maybe for the last time.

-Cowork Superheroes is a video installation build with 27 screens, 20 DVD players, 2 Playstation 2, 3 computers and 1 Raspberry Pi, that's hosting a thought conversation between 25 co-workers who are imagining their superhero projects.
+Cowork Superheroes is a video installation built with 27 screens, 20 DVD players, 2 Playstations 2, 3 computers and 1 Raspberry Pi, that's hosting a thought conversation between 25 co-workers who are imagining their superhero projects.